Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Abstract

 \section{Abstract}

-Ultra-relativistic quantum-electrodynamic (QED) plasmas, characterized by magnetic field strengths approaching and even exceeding the Schwinger field of approximately $B_{Q} \approx 4 \times 10^{13}$ gauss, hold significant interest for laser-plasma experiments and astrophysical observations of neutron stars and magnetars.
-In this study, we investigate the joint modification of normal plasma modes in ultra-relativistic electron-positron plasmas, both charge neutral and non-neutral, by the super-strong magnetic field and plasma relativistic temperature.
+Ultra-relativistic quantum-electrodynamic (QED) plasmas, characterized by magnetic field strengths approaching and exceeding the Schwinger field of approximately $B_{Q} \approx 4 \times 10^{13}$ gauss, hold significant interest for laser-plasma experiments and astrophysical observations of neutron stars and magnetars.
+A previous study has developed the QED-plasma framework, a framework for analyzing the collective plasma phenomena for arbitrarily strong magnetic fields, especially in the ultra-magnetized super-Schwinger-field regime.
+In that study, QED modifications to plasma normal modes characterized by the linear regime in a cold plasma have been explored.
+In the current study, we extend the previous analysis to investigate the joint modification of normal plasma modes in ultra-relativistic electron-positron plasmas, both charge neutral and non-neutral, by the super-strong magnetic field and plasma relativistic temperature.
 Our analysis shows that the most substantial modification concerns the reduction of the plasma frequency cutoff, resulting in relativistic and field-induced transparency.
 Additionally, we observe a temperature-independent modification of the index of refraction of electromagnetic waves, which coincides with the behavior observed in a cold QED plasma.